 Martin Luther King Jr. fought for equal rights amongst black and white citizens in the 1950s and 1960s.
 These rights included the right to work and make an honest living, the right to vote, the right to use public places and the right to receive a good education.
-It is important to educate, remember and honor the man that made these equal rights possible for our children and for all of us.

 And you'll see personalized content just for you whenever you click the My Feed .